Ritesh9322/kirayepe/README.md

-# 🛍️ Secondhand Marketplace
+# ♻️ ReBazaar – Resell, Reuse, Rejoice! 🛍️

 ## 🌟 Description

-Welcome to **Secondhand Marketplace** – a web application for buying and selling secondhand items! 🏷️💰 This platform allows users to:
+Welcome to **ReBazaar** – a web application for buying and selling secondhand items! 🔄🏷️💰 This platform allows users to:

 ✅ Register & Log in 🔐
 ✅ Create & Manage Product Listings 📦
 ✅ Browse Available Products 🛒

+🌱 **Resell, Reuse, Rejoice!** 🌎

 ---